 - 1000 rail stations within one change, including links to all UK main rail lines, Crossrail and HS2

-- Planned upgrades to M25 and M23, including smart motorway system
+- Committed upgrades to M25 and M23, including smart motorway system, complete by 2020

-Put into context, a doubling of rail capacity by 2020 means 10,000 additional seats to the capital every hour, transforming rail services for both air passengers and local commuters.
+Put into context, a doubling of rail capacity by 2020 means 4,000 additional seats to the capital every hour with longer and more spacious trains, transforming rail services for both air passengers and local commuters.
 Other planned infrastructure improvements – such as Brighton Mainline re-signalling and junction replacements – will nearly treble capacity by 2035.